← BCI Directory Technology

 Chronic Implantation Limitations

-A significant limitation is that chronic intracortical implantation triggers glial scarring around the electrodes, causing gradual signal degradation over months and years.
-The foreign-body response to the electrode material and geometry creates a hostile tissue environment that limits long-term device function.
+A significant limitation of the rigid Utah Array geometry is that chronic intracortical implantation triggers glial scarring around the electrodes, causing gradual signal degradation over months and years.
+The foreign-body response to the electrode material and mechanical mismatch with brain tissue creates a hostile tissue environment that limits long-term device function.

 Evolutionary Advances

-Companies including Precision Neuroscience and others are developing alternative electrode geometries to address chronic implant limitations while maintaining the signal quality advantages of intracortical recording.
-The Utah Array remains the reference standard against which competing approaches are measured.
+Companies including Precision Neuroscience (thin-film surface arrays), Paradromics (high-density penetrating arrays on flexible substrates), Neurosoft Bioelectronics (soft stretchable cortical arrays), and Neuralink (flexible polymer threads) are developing alternative electrode geometries to address chronic implant limitations while maintaining the signal quality advantages of cortex-adjacent or cortex-penetrating recording.
+The Utah Array remains the historical reference standard against which competing approaches are measured.